-The Montreal Museum of Fine Arts (MMFA) is pleased to announce the presentation, in March 2019, of the first exhibition on French creator Thierry Mugler.
+The Montreal Museum of Fine Arts (MMFA) is pleased to present the first exhibition on French creator Thierry Mugler.
 Conceived, produced and put on tour by the MMFA, this exhibition will reveal the multiple universes of this undeniably artistic figure – visionary couturier, director, photographer and perfumer – in a retrospective of his work, especially his ready-to-wear and haute couture creations.